NiallBunting/niallbunting.github.io/_posts/2020-06-18-fractally-broken.markdown

 categories: fractally broken daily
 ---

-Fractally broken a definition.
+Fractally broken: a definition.

 **Fractal**: _A never ending pattern._<br/>**Broken**: _Not functioning properly._

 This is a phrase I heard from [Louis Taylor][kragniz] a few years ago and I absolutely love it. _Edit: I have been told that the original source may have been [https://eev.ee][source]._

-It means that however much you zoom in or out from a thing it has faults.
+It means that no matter how much you zoom in or out on a thing, it has faults.
 In an almost recursive manner.

 It really sums up some projects.
 You look at the whole system and think some very bad words.
 Then you look at a component and think the same.
 Finally, you end up reading individual lines of code and the words continue flowing.